 3. Recognition of grant income and other contributions

 We concluded satisfactorily on our testing in this area.

-Errors were identified in the recognition of grants and contributions in the original version of the accounts.
-The council performed exercises to investigate, quantify the amount of the errors and make adjustments to the accounts, including restating prior year balances.
-Further errors were identified from our testing and subsequent officer review.
-Misstatements which remained uncorrected in the final version of the council's financial statements were reported in our final update report presented to the audit committee meeting on 23 November 2023.
+Errors which remained in the final version of the council's financial statements were reported in our final update report presented to the audit committee meeting on 23 November 2023.